-We want to extend a very special “thank you” the Ohio House & Senate for approving the increased budget for the Ohio Rape Crisis Centers line item (“Line Item”), from $1.5 million per fiscal year to $4.75 million per fiscal year.
+We want to extend a very special “thank you” to the Ohio House & Senate for approving the increased budget for the Ohio Rape Crisis Centers line item (“Line Item”), from $1.5 million per fiscal year to $4.75 million per fiscal year.

 This increase was necessary in order to position Ohio’s 31 rape crisis programs to expand services to cover all 88 counties.
 This increase will change the landscape of rape crisis services in our state and will positively impact the lives of thousands of Ohioans.